snoweye/pbdZMQ/README.md

 ## Authors

-pbdMPI is authored and maintained by:
+pbdZMQ is authored and maintained by:

 * Wei-Chen Chen
 * Drew Schmidt
 * Christian Heckendorf
 * George Ostrouchov

-With additional contributions from:
+With additional contributions and authors from:

 * Whit Armstrong (some functions are modified from rzmq for backwards compatibility)
 * Brian Ripley (C code of shellexec)